Jim Lawless is a leading motivational speaker and author of the best-selling self-help book Taming Tigers.

-Jim has developed successful change programmes for companies including Axa, Apple, Barclaycard, Atos, BT, Aramark and Skrill Group.
+As a result, Jim has developed successful change programmes for companies including Axa, Apple, Barclaycard, Atos, BT, Aramark and Skrill Group.

 Jim Lawless – The Jockey:

-Whilst delivering a speech at an event in 2003, a conference delegate made Jim a bet.
+During a speech at an event in 2003, a conference delegate made Jim a bet.

 He bet Jim to prove the theories of his ‘Ten Rules for Taming Tigers’ by becoming a jockey and riding in a televised race within one year.
 The bet was for £1!

 The bet did seem a bit one-sided, as Jim was a few stone overweight to be a jockey and more importantly – he couldn’t ride a horse!